vanilla/docs/content/developer/addons/function-overrides.md

     weight: 14
 ---

 Sometimes you may want to override an existing core function in Vanilla.
+This can be done anywhere inside of your addon, but is generally best done at the bottom of your Plugin.

+Confused about addons and plugins?
+Learn the difference between [Addons, Plugins, and Themes](/developer/addons/#addons-and-plugins-and-themes-oh-my).

 In order to facilitate this all functions in the framework are declared like so:

 ```php
 if (!function_exists('functionName')) {